Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using Interpretable Machine Learning: Statistical Significance and Uncertainty Calculations

 \subsection{Bootstrap by Patient}

 We conducted an experiment with an additional bootstrap method where each bootstrap sample consists of the EEG samples from 761 randomly selected patients with replacement from the test set (the test set has 761 patients).
 Refer to Table \ref{tab:aucs_patient_bootstrap} for values.
-Whether bootstrapping by patient, as shown here, or by sample, as shown in the main text, our interpretable method is statistically significantly better than its uninterpretable counterpart.
+Whether bootstrapping by patient, as shown here, or by sample, as shown in the main text, our interpretable method is statistically significantly better than the SPaRCNet \citet{older_eeg_paper}.

 To further test the significance in difference between our interpretable model and the uninterpretable model's bootstrapped results, we also calculated the percentage of bootstrap samples where interpretable model performs better than the uninterpretable model of \citet{older_eeg_paper}, shown in Table \ref{tab:significance_test_percent}.